 \section{Introduction}

 Humans face a variety of repetitive decision-making problems, such as whether to follow the fashion trends, get a flu shot, or sign a petition \cite{cao2013fashion,blanton2001introduction}.
-In such two-option decision-making problems, individuals are often either {\emph{conformists}, also known as \emph{coordinators}}, those who adopt a decision whenever it has already been adopted by a particular population proportion of decision-makers, or {\emph{nonconformists}, also known as \emph{anticoordinators}}, those who go for a decision whenever it has been rejected by a particular population proportion \cite{coordinationandanticoordination, arditt2}.
+In such two-option decision-making problems, individuals are often either \emph{coordinators}, also known as \emph{conformists}, those who adopt a decision whenever it has already been adopted by a particular population proportion of decision-makers, or \emph{anticoordinators}, also known as \emph{nonconformists}, those who go for a decision whenever it has been rejected by a particular population proportion \cite{coordinationandanticoordination, arditt2}.

-In the framework of evolutionary game theory, the so-called \emph{best-response} update rule captures the decision-making processes of coordinators and anticoordinators by assuming linear payoff functions.
-An increasing payoff function with respect to the commonality of the decisions makes the best-response update rule equivalent to the \emph{linear threshold model}, where the individuals are coordinators with possibly unique thresholds \cite{granovetter1978threshold}.
+In the framework of evolutionary game theory, the so-called \emph{best-response} update rule can capture the decision-making processes of coordinators and anticoordinators by assuming affine payoff functions.
+An increasing payoff function with respect to the commonality of the decisions makes the best-response update rule equivalent to the \emph{linear threshold model}, where individuals are coordinators with possibly unique thresholds \cite{granovetter1978threshold}.
 A decreasing payoff function, on the other hand, models the anticoordinators.

-{Analyzing} these decision-making processes requires accounting for each individual's actions{, and consequently,} a large body of research studied the steady state behavior of finite discrete populations of best-responders.
-The problem has been investigated in in various settings, ranging from well-mixed \cite{zeroDeterminantS} to structured populations \cite{ZHU2023110707, arefizadeh2023robustness,arditt2}, { and from time-invariant to time-varying thresholds \cite{arditti2024robust}. } Semi-tensor products were also utilized to {analyze networked evolutionary games} \cite{guo2013algebraic, cheng2014finite} { and logical dynamic games \cite{boolean1,10505780} }.
+Analyzing the outcome of these decision-making processes requires accounting for each individual's actions, and consequently, a large body of research studied the steady state behavior of finite populations of best-responders.
+The problem has been investigated in various settings, ranging from well-mixed \cite{zeroDeterminantS} to structured populations \cite{ZHU2023110707, arefizadeh2023robustness,arditt2}, and from time-invariant to time-varying thresholds \cite{arditti2024robust}.
+Semi-tensor products were also utilized to {analyze networked evolutionary games} \cite{guo2013algebraic, cheng2014finite} { and logical dynamic games \cite{boolean1,10505780} }.